shivharis/turtlebot3_wiki/docs/source/slam.rst

 ..
 WARNING:: Make sure that the step **7.Bringup** was carried on previously to follow the instructions.

 ..
-TIP:: Instead of using the keyboard, We recommend using a joystick that is better in operability.
+TIP:: Here recommends to use the joystick pad instead of the keyboard, because of its operability.

 The Simultaneous Localization and Mapping, or SLAM, is a technique to draw a map by estimating the current position in virtual space while searching the areas in the arbitrary space.